 Field Day.
 Should our once-valued protection against encroachment by unqualified communicators become routinely compromised,

 there may be no U-turn on the superhighway to our amateur radio morphing into CB on steroids.

-A. Our future is in the sights of our amateur service community organizers.
-They seem
+of concern to our amateur service community organizers.

 October 29, 2017